catty-halsey/catty-halsey.github.io/_posts/2024-11-4-Multiple regression.md

 \text{RSS} = \sum (Y_i - \hat{Y}_i)^2.
 $$

-When there are large residuals (outliers), squaring these values disproportionately increases the RSS, leading to higher variance in the estimates of \(\beta\).
+When there are large residuals (outliers), squaring these values disproportionately increases the RSS, leading to higher variance in the estimates of $\beta$.

    - **MLE (Maximum Likelihood Estimation)**: Focuses on maximizing the likelihood function, which is often transformed into minimizing the negative log-likelihood.
 In the case of non-normal errors (like those following a t-distribution), the likelihood function decays more slowly for extreme values compared to the normal distribution: